AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 - If the AQTS server is not running AQTS 2018.4-or-newer, the service will exit.
 - If the AQTS server does not have the [JSON field data plugin](../JsonFieldData/Readme.md) installed, the service will exit.

+# Log files

+The service creates a `FieldVisitHotFolderService.log` file in the same directory as the EXE.

+In addition, each processed file will have a `{filename}.log` file in the appropriate `/UploadedFolder`, `/PartialFolder`, or `/FailedFolder`, for debugging purposes.

 # /Help screen

 ```